Tomato cultivars with virus tolerance in Central América

 Tomato cultivation has great relevance in Central America, it is planted by some 53,000 small (0.5 ha) and medium (up to 5 ha) scale producers on about 12,000 ha.
 They achieve low yields that oscillate between 9 and 27 t / ha.
 The high incidence of Begomoviruses, transmitted by the whitefly (Bemicia tabaci) negatively affects fruit yields and quality, which is presumed to be linked to the limited variability of cultivars with tolerance genes.
 Management of these viruses is the main goal of the project, given that the genetic basis for identifying tolerance or resistance is unfortunately narrow.

-There is also a narrow genetic variability in the populations of local tomato populations, despite this, this variability is a reservoir of genes to counter disease and physiological problems of the crop, as well as some desirable characteristics such as content of vitamins, antioxidants, amino acids, etc. As a product of the project, there is now a collection of more than 200 local and wild cultivars collected in the five countries, which were phenotypically and genotypically characterized in order to expand options for future genetic improvement work.
+There is also a narrow genetic variability in local tomato populations, despite this, this variability is a reservoir of genes to counter disease and physiological problems of the crop, as well as some desirable characteristics such as content of vitamins, antioxidants, amino acids, etc. As a product of the project, there is now a collection of more than 200 local and wild cultivars collected in the five countries, which were phenotypically and genotypically characterized in order to expand options for future genetic improvement work.

 The project offers the possibility of contributing to improving tomato productivity by incorporating new commercial varieties based on the genetic resources identified and validated in this initiative.